vinaydhegde/testdriven-site/src/index.md

 ### Part 2

 In part 2, we'll add *code coverage* and *continuous integration* testing to ensure that each service can be run and tested independently from the whole.
-Finally, we'll add *ReactJS* along with *Jest*, a JavaScript test runner, and *Enzyme*, a testing library made specifically for React, to the client-side.
+Finally, we'll add *React* along with *Jest* (a JavaScript test runner) and *Enzyme* (a testing library designed specifically for React) to the client-side.

-**Tools and Technologies**: Code Coverage with Coverage.py, Node, NPM, Create React App, Axios, Flask-CORS, React forms, Flask Debug Toolbar
+**Tools and Technologies**: Code Coverage with Coverage.py, continuous integration (CI), Node, NPM, Create React App, React, Enzyme, Jest, Axios, Flask-CORS, React forms, Flask Debug Toolbar

 ### Part 3

-In part 3, we'll add *database migrations* along with *password hashing* in order to implement *token-based authentication* to the users service with JSON Web Tokens (JWTs).
+In part 3, we'll add *database migrations* along with *password hashing* in order to implement *token-based authentication* to the users service with *JSON Web Tokens (JWTs)*.
 We'll then turn our attention to the client-side and add *React Router* to the React app to enable client-side routing along with client-side authentication.

-**Tools and Technologies**: Flask-Migrate, Flask-Bcrypt, PyJWT, react-router-dom, React Bootstrap, React Router Bootstrap, React Authentication and Authorization
+**Tools and Technologies**: Flask-Migrate, Flask-Bcrypt, PyJWT, react-router-dom, Bulma, React Authentication and Authorization

 ### Part 4

-In part 4, we'll add an *end-to-end* (e2e) testing solution, *form validation* to the React app, a *Swagger* service to document the API, and deal with some *tech debt*.
+In part 4, we'll add *end-to-end* (e2e) tests with *Cypress*, *form validation* to the React app, a *Swagger* service to document the API, and deal with some *tech debt*.
 We'll also set up a *staging* environment to test on before the app goes into production.

-**Tools and Technologies**: TestCafe, Swagger UI
+**Tools and Technologies**: Cypress, Swagger UI

 ### Part 5

-In part 5, we'll dive into *container orchestration* with Amazon ECS as we move our staging and production environments to a more scaleable infrastructure.
-We'll also add Amazon EC2 Container Registry along with Amazon's Elastic Load Balancing for *load balancing* and Amazon's Relational Database Service for *data persistence*.
+In part 5, we'll dive into *container orchestration* with Amazon *ECS* as we move our staging and production environments to a more scalable infrastructure.
+We'll also add Amazon's *Elastic Container Registry* along with *Elastic Load Balancing* for *load balancing* and *Relational Database Service* (RDS) for *data persistence*.

-**Tools and Technologies**: Docker Hub, AWS, EC2, EC2 Container Registry (ECR), EC2 Container Service (ECS), Elastic Load Balancing (ELB), Application Load Balancer (ALB), Relational Database Service (RDS)
+**Tools and Technologies**: AWS, EC2, Elastic Container Registry (ECR), Elastic Container Service (ECS), Elastic Load Balancing (ELB), Application Load Balancer (ALB), Relational Database Service (RDS)

 ### Part 6